versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 // => 2989
 ```

-* Create an audio producer on the audio transport:
+* Create an audio producer on the first transport:

 ```js
 const audioProducer = await audioTransport.produce(